node-migrator-bot/services/README.md

 Services will provide a servce layer for node js.
 It is inspired by the OSGi Declarative Services and allows modules/packages to publish services without a dependency on the Service JS layer itself.

+### How to install

+npm install services

+To see a running exmaple is the best that you also install the commandline and services-commandline.

+npm install commandline
+npm install services-commandline

+### How to configure and start services.

+In order to configure the services you must create a json file.
+For example _config.json_ The configuration is a simple map.
+The key is the name of the package/module which should be started and the value is "true" or a map.

+Example:

+	commandline: true,
+	services-commandline: true,

+The config.json will start two packages (commandline and service-commandline).
+The commandline start a simple commandline interface which can be extended via services.
+The services-commandline provides new commands for the commandline to control the service layer.

+You can now write a little module which will simple start and configure the service layer.

+	var services = require("services");
+	services.configure("path/to/your/config.json");

+The service layer up and running.
+The terminal should show you the commandline interface.
+Type help to get a overview of available commands.
+Type exit to go back to the node js repl.

 ### CommandlineService Example
 The service layer extends the specification of the package.json